metroite/datapacks/README.md

 ## Version

-These datapacks were created in Minecraft 1.13.X, [they might be working in newer versions of Minecraft](https://github.com/Metroite/datapacks/projects/1).
+All datapacks work in [1.13](https://github.com/Metroite/datapacks/tree/master) and [1.14](https://github.com/Metroite/datapacks/tree/1.14).
 I aim to provide 100% multiplayer-proof datapacks.

 ## [Feedback](https://github.com/Metroite/datapacks/issues)

 Please report any **bugs** you may find, any **suggestions** you might have and any possible **feedback** on the [Issues](https://github.com/Metroite/datapacks/issues) page!
 They are all welcome.

+If you want to messsage me directly or follow this project more conveniently, then just join the [Discord Server](https://discord.gg/vBgb85N)!

 ## Authors